 May I use “local” to define my product as “local” to a region other than Vermont?

 Yes.
 The key is to ensure that any alternate representation of origin is accurate, and that the location of the food’s origin is identified and denoted as prominently as the word “local.”

 If the alternate “local” region has defined political boundaries—like a town, city, county, or a collection of States (like New England)—then the region must be identified and the product must be grown or made within those defined boundaries.
 Some examples are “Locally Made in Newport,” “Locally Grown in Bennington,” or “Local New England Pears.”

 If a “local” representation refers to a region that is not precisely defined by political boundaries (like “The Valley”), then the region must be prominently described when the representation is made, or the product must have been grown or made within 30 miles of the point of sale (measured directly point to point).
 Some examples are “Made with Corn Local to the Champlain Valley” or “Local Upper Valley Apples.”
 In these instances, if the food product originated more than 30 miles from the point of sale, then the geographic contours of the “Champlain Valley” or “Upper Valley” must also be described so it is clear where the product is from.

 Company names are not impacted by this legislation and are subject to the Vermont Origins Rule.
 Likewise, use of the term “Vermont” with respect to non-food products continue to be subject to the Vermont Origins Rule.
-Please consult this resource to learn more.
-Any further questions about the Origin Rule should be directed to the Attorney General’s Office be emailing the following address: AGO.Vermontlabeling@vermont.gov.
+Please consult Vermont Origin Rule—FAQs (Revised 7/7/06) to learn more.
+Any further questions about the Origin Rule should be directed to the Attorney General’s Office at AGO.Vermontlabeling@vermont.gov.